SamLawAnthro/Wardrobe-Manager/README.md

 Follow the prompts to add or remove items from your wardrobe, view your wardrobe, describe your overall style, or get an outfit suggestion.
 When you are finished using the program, choose option 6 to save your wardrobe data to the `wardrobe.json` file and exit the program.

+If you have any trouble with this program, chatgpt is sure to help.